-Don't change banks or move money around in your bank accounts.
-As your lender considers your mortgage loan package, you will probably be instructed to provide bank statements for recent months on your checking and savings accounts, money market funds and other liquid finances.
-To avoid potential fraud, most loans need a thorough paper trail to document the source of all incoming funds.
-Even for practical reasons, moving around cash or changing banks might make it more difficult for your lending institution to confirm your account history.
+Don't change banks or move finances around in your bank accounts.
+Bank statements from recent months for all of your accounts (checking, savings, money market, and other accounts) will likely be reviewed as the lending institution considers your application.
+To detect potential fraud, most loans need a thorough paper trail to determine the source of all incoming funds.
+Even for practical purposes, transferring funds or switching banks may make it more difficult for your lender to document your bank history.

 Don't give your FSBO (for sale by owner) seller earnest money, made out directly to him.
 Your good faith money does not belong to the seller: it is actually yours until the sale closes.
 The good faith funds are to go toward your expenses upon closing; some FSBO sellers might not know this.
 A neutral party, like an attorney can hold onto your funds, or you may place them temporarily into a trust account until closing.
 The disposition of good faith funds, if your transaction fails, should be documented in the contract with your seller.